chainjazz/pys60-mcs/README.md

 mobile device (using editor called Ped), and it follows that code documentation was *not a priority*.
 Furthermore, due to limited screen space, the variable naming style had to be as cryptic as possible.
-Sorry, not sorry.**
+Sorry, not sorry. *That being said*, the code also had to be short, so it is more likely to be *self explanatory***

 The main script is called "mcs.py".